4 DAYS FROM $599

 Embark on a walking and canal tour in Strasbourg

-Unforgettable Moment: Today in Strasbourg, an included walking and canal boat tour take you to the elegant Palais Rohan, Cathedral Notre Dame, the ultra-modern European Union Parliament, the quaint shops and parks of “La Petite France”, and the Tanner’s Quarter.
+Today in Strasbourg, an included walking and canal boat tour take you to the elegant Palais Rohan, Cathedral Notre Dame, the ultra-modern European Union Parliament, the quaint shops and parks of “La Petite France," and the Tanners' Quarter.
 You can also join an optional Black Forest tour with a cake-making demonstration and tasting.
-In the evening, enjoy an entertaining performance by Armand Jehle, a skilled accordionist.

 Biking Opportunity: Explore the heart of Strasbourg’s center city during an easy 4-mile route.
 Click here for details.